 Sometimes you can bring together things you love but not love the result.
-Like family reunions.
+Like Super Bowl parties with rival fans.

-Your spouse, parents, siblings, kids, that uncle who always seems to be about three bourbons deep—they’re all great on their own.
-But put them together and suddenly everyone’s talking over one another or telling stories you’ve heard no less than 47 times before.
+Your partner, neighbors, friends, kids, that uncle who always seems to be about three bourbons deep—they’re all great on their own.
+But put them together and suddenly everyone’s fighting over whose team is better.

-But other times, combining several things you love turns out like the Infinity Gauntlet: A staggering work that strikes awe in those who experience it.
+But other times, combining several things you love turns out like the staggering work that strikes awe in those who experience it.

-Combine all that with the earthy nuttiness of cumin and heat from the chili powder and you have a blend containing several flavors that work in concert to create a delightful taste experience: Umami savory upfront, subtle sweetness in the middle, with a light spicy finish.
+Combine all that with the earthy nuttiness of cumin and heat from the chili powder, and you have a blend containing several flavors that work in to create a delightful taste experience: savory upfront, subtle sweetness in the middle, with a light spicy finish.